A fine treat for young and old. One of the world’s most popular zoos lives in the grounds of Vienna’s Schönbrunn Palace. Here’s what you need to know…

 Tiergarten Schönbrunn, to give it its proper name, is the world’s oldest working public zoo and dates back to the mid-18th century.

-An extensive renovation and renewal program turned it into one of the world’s more renowned institutions: an award-winning modern zoo institution that combines entertainment with conservation and education.
-Over two million people visited in 2022, for example.
+An extensive renovation and renewal program has turned the zoo into one of the world’s more renowned institutions: an award-winning modern institution that combines entertainment with conservation and education.
+Over two million people typically visit each year.

 For ticket advice, directions, and suggestions on how to get the most out of your visit, see these visitor & ticket tips.